 Our Italian Apartment in Lucca

 Here are some “after” photos.
 We aren’t completely finished with our Italian apartment as we need to add a few final touches.
 Some photos on the walls, and perhaps one day replace the kitchen table that isn’t quite my taste.
 But thanks to JoAn taking me to the garden center – we have flowers and even a small lemon tree to add to our three olive trees that were here when we arrived.
 Gary is now the king of putting together IKEA furniture, and his back is finally starting to feel better.
 He put together all five cabinets in the kitchen, three living room tables, and two living room chairs.
 Way to go Gary!
-We’ve started to enjoy our terrace and had already our first BBQ.
+We’ve started to enjoy our terrace and have our first BBQ.

 Some Helpful Information to Know About Italian Apartments